 - The applicant has secured complementary resources from his/her institution, school, faculty

-- The project will allow leveraging of funding from other external sources, such as the Accelerating Commercialisation Program
+- The project will allow leveraging of funding from other external sources

 - The applicant has demonstrated a strong team with the knowledge and experience required to complete the project.
 The team is likely to be able to undertake further development work to bring a product to market.
 Collaborators fill critical gaps in the main team.